craftworkgames/craftworkgames.github.io/docs/features/camera/orthographic-camera/orthographic-camera.md

 title: Orthographic Camera
 ---

+import zoomToPointDesktop from './zoom-to-point-desktop.webm' import zoomToPointAndroid from './zoom-to-point-android.webm'

 :::tip[Up to date]
 This page is **up to date** for MonoGame.Extended `@mgeversion@`.
 If you find outdated information, [please open an issue](https://github.com/monogame-extended/monogame-extended.github.io/issues).
 :::